amirzand81/Minesweeper/README.md

 # Features

-Creating an account and entering it
+Creating an account and login to it

 Change and forget password

 Countdown timer

 The  difficulty level selection

 Game theme selection

 Save history of games

 Save the top scores of each level